Mustapha Ussif

 Mustapha Ussif (born 16 August 1979) is a Ghanaian politician.
-He is a member of the New Patriotic Party and a member of the 8th parliament of the 4th Republic of Ghana representing the Yagaba-Kubori Constituency in the North East Region of Ghana.
+He is a member of the New Patriotic Party(NPP) and a member of the 8th parliament of the 4th Republic of Ghana representing the Yagaba-Kubori Constituency in the North East Region of Ghana.
 On 21 January 2021, he was nominated by Nana Akufo-Addo to serve as Minister of Youth and Sports.

 Early life and education

 Ussif was born on 16 August 1979.
 He hails from Tantaala in the Northern Region of Ghana.
-He studied at Bagabaga Teacher Training College and Anglia Ruskin University where he obtained his Bachelor of Arts degree in International Business and Management in 2010.
+He studied at Bagabaga Teacher Training College(BATCO) and Anglia Ruskin University where he obtained his Bachelor of Arts degree in International Business and Management in 2010.
 He continued at the University of Gloucestershire where he graduated in 2011 with a master's degree in Finance and Investment.

 Career

 Ussif worked as an Investment Analyst at Ray and Associates, UK in 2010.
 That same year, he joined Action Aid UK where he worked as a Freelance Consultant.